 Central's core curriculum builds on the development of communication skills and first-year experience by striving to make students active learners and bridge builders.
-A new core curriculum includes 1) an interdisciplinary liberal arts capstone seminar; 2) a disciplinary studies sequence to provide breadth; 3) a global perspective experience; 4) a global sustainability component; and 5) writing intensive courses spread across four years.
+The new core curriculum includes 1) an interdisciplinary liberal arts capstone seminar; 2) a disciplinary studies sequence to provide breadth; 3) a global perspective experience; 4) a global sustainability component; and 5) writing intensive courses spread across four years.

 From renovations to new construction to recycling, Central is committed to advancing a holistic and integrated worldview of sustainability by developing a greener campus.
-The newly constructed Roe Center housing education, psychology, communications, community-based learning and the Center for Global Sustainability Education opened in August 2009 and received the state's first platinum Leadership in Energy and Environmental Design (LEED) rating from the U.S. Green Building Council.
+The Roe Center housing education, psychology, communications, community-based learning and the Center for Global Sustainability Education opened in August 2009 and received the state's first platinum Leadership in Energy and Environmental Design (LEED) rating from the U.S. Green Building Council.
 In 2003, the Vermeer Science Center was recognized as the first building in Iowa to achieve a silver LEED rating, and Howard McKee Hall was the first residential building in the state to receive a gold LEED rating.
 Sustainability efforts extend across campus from dining services (organic foods) to student-led recycling efforts.
-The newly created Center for Global Sustainability Education serves as a resource center and community sustainability partner that works in conjunction with the community-based learning program.
+The Center for Global Sustainability Education serves as a resource center and community sustainability partner that works in conjunction with the community-based learning program.

 Approximately 30 percent of the campus population is involved in the fine arts.
 Students can sing or play in one of more than 18 ensembles ranging from classical to jazz to pop.
-Music ensembles have toured Italy, Paris, British Columbia, Mexico, London and New York; Central features one of only two undergraduate glassblowing studios in the state of Iowa; the Mills Gallery showcases art exhibitions throughout the year.
+Music ensembles have toured Brazil, Italy, Paris, British Columbia, Mexico, London and New York; Central features one of only two undergraduate glassblowing studios in the state of Iowa; the Mills Gallery showcases art exhibitions throughout the year.
 Theatre programs involve students in every facet of stage production with an intense schedule of three or four major productions annually.
 The Geisler Library Writers Reading Series includes visits from nationally known authors reading from their fiction and non-fiction works.
 Supported by the National Endowment for the Humanities and Humanities Iowa, recent guests have included Marilynn Robinson, Ted Kooser, Carol Bly, Jane Hirshfield, Richard Powers and Patricia Hampl.

 |School type||private, coed college|